AA-IT-WebTechCourse/webshopproject2023-RashedulAlam/README.md

 cd frontend
 npm install
 # npm run build
-# The code command should be run incase want to regenerate the build folders
+# The command should re-generate the build files from your machine
 npm run start
 ```
 Dev Mode (Slow Browsing)